SingingBush/armpit/README.md

-armpit
+ARMPIT
 ======

 ARM Processor Imitation Technology

 [![Build Status](https://travis-ci.org/SingingBush/armpit.png)](https://travis-ci.org/SingingBush/armpit)

-ARMpit is a command line tool for simulating ARM processor instructions, started by Samael Bate (singingbush) in 2013.
+ARMPIT is a command line tool for simulating ARM processor instructions, started by Samael Bate (singingbush) in 2013.

-The inital requirement of the application is to allocate memory from the host system to be used as virtual memory for this soft-cpu simulation.
+The initial requirement of the application is to allocate memory from the host system to be used as virtual memory for this soft-cpu simulation.
 The virtual memory is then filled with binary values that represent instructions in ARM Assembly Language.
 So for example if the ARM program I want to simulate moves a value of 2 into Register 1 (done using 'MOV R1, #2'), then the binary representation of that instruction will be in the virtual memory as 11100011 10100000 00010000 00000010.